 Nothing beats a batch of homemade cinnamon rolls warm from the oven, especially during the holiday season.
-This classic baked good has been given a fall-inspired twist with the addition of Harry & David Pumpkin Butter.
+These classic cinnamon rolls have been given a fall-inspired twist with the addition of Harry & David Pumpkin Butter.

 The pumpkin butter, layered with a dusting of cinnamon and brown sugar, caramelizes during baking and infuses these rolls with the perfect amount of fall spice and pumpkin goodness.
-These pumpkin butter cinnamon rolls are fluffy and tender – as any good pumpkin cinnamon roll should be – and addictively good!
+These pumpkin butter cinnamon rolls are fluffy and tender and addictively good!

 Perfect Pumpkin Butter Cinnamon Rolls